SAP-samples/cap-local-development-workshop/exercises/01/README.md

 cds env requires.db
 ```

-The output should reflect what we've added, replacing the earlier default (note the value for `url` is different):
+The output should reflect what we've added, replacing the earlier default.
+Specifically the value for `url` is different, going from `:memory:` to `db.sqlite`:

 ```text
 {